-- 1. The letter L denotes the entity/ person's long position in the Shares. - Shares in which Mr. Wong is interested in consist of 112,500,000 Shares held by Madison Square, a company wholly owned by him, in which Mr. Wong is deemed to be interested under the SFO.
-Ms. Hui Man Yee, Maggie, the spouse of Mr. Wong, is deemed to be interested in the 112,500,000 Shares held by Mr. Wong, through his controlled corporation, Madison Square, pursuant to the SFO.
+1. The letter L denotes the entity/ person's long position in the Shares.

+2. Shares in which Mr. Wong is interested in consist of [REDACTED] Shares held by Madison Square, a company wholly owned by him, in which Mr. Wong is deemed to be interested under the SFO.
+Ms. Hui Man Yee, Maggie, the spouse of Mr. Wong, is deemed to be interested in the [REDACTED] Shares held by Mr. Wong, through his controlled corporation, Madison Square, pursuant to the SFO.

-In addition to the undertakings pursuant to Rule 13.16A of the GEM Listing Rules, each of our Controlling Shareholders has voluntarily undertaken to the Sole Sponsor, the Joint Global Coordinators and the Hong Kong Underwriters for a further 12 months from the expiry of the Second Six-Month Period lock-up under the GEM Listing Rules, not to dispose of any of the Relevant Securities, if immediately following such disposal they would cease to be controlling shareholders (as defined in the GEM Listing Rules) of our Company on a collective basis.
+In addition to the undertakings pursuant to Rule 13.16A of the GEM Listing Rules, each of our Controlling Shareholders has voluntarily undertaken to the Sole Sponsor, the [REDACTED]

+and the Hong Kong [REDACTED] for a further 12 months from the expiry of the Second Six-Month Period lock-up under the GEM Listing Rules, not to dispose of any of the Relevant Securities, if immediately following such disposal they would cease to be controlling shareholders (as defined in the GEM Listing Rules) of our Company on a collective basis.
 Such voluntary lock-up undertaking is irrevocable and cannot be waived by the independent non-executive Directors or independent Shareholders.

-For details, please refer to the section headed "Underwriting - Undertakings - Undertaking to the Stock Exchange - (B) Undertakings by our Controlling Shareholders" in this prospectus.
+For details, please refer to the section headed "[REDACTED] - Undertakings - Undertaking to the Stock Exchange - (B) Undertakings by our Controlling Shareholders" in this document.